MeanPaper/391OS/bug_log.md

 ### Symptom:
     Keyboard can puts all characters and numbers, including ctrl and shift.
 But when trying to add the input to the buffer, it will output page fault exception.
 ### Difficulty to find:
+    medium
 ### Difficulty to fix:
+    easy. use puts instead of puc
+---
+## Bug #: 4
+### Date: 10/22/2022
+### Symptom:
+    Cursor position is not at thte correct location afte enter/backspace.
+### Difficulty to find:
+    medium
+### Difficulty to fix:
+    medium, write out own function of kbd_putc to handle kbd input.
+But the putc is fixed after that.
 ---